The Benefits of Environmental Play

 Meet Children At Their Level

-In order to pique children’s interests and engage them with tasks at hand, you should be aware of age-appropriate inspiration.
-Being able to interact with children in a way they can understand and respond to means they feel included and excited, rather than confused and disinterested!
 This could mean reading books with large font and simplified text, decorating the classroom with colourful and vibrant displays, or encouraging positive behaviour with a reward system or display with pupil’s names on.
-If an activity is too complicated, or above a pupil’s age range, they are likely to end up feeling isolated and will not engage with the task at hand, resulting in boredom, disinterest and distraction.
+If an activity is too complicated, or above a pupil’s age range, they are likely to end up feeling isolated.
+Therefore, this decreases engagement, resulting in boredom, disinterest, and distraction.

-Engage the Senses
+Engage the Senses through Environmental Play

 For children to be happy and interested, you must engage their senses.
 Sensory stimulation leads to increased curiosity and interaction.
 Luckily, there’s loads of ways you can involve the senses for a fun learning experience.
 Start by considering the five senses- touch, taste, smell, sight, sound – and then consider whether your lesson or activity will be taking place indoors or outdoors.
-Based off of this, you can decide on fun and creative ways to incorporate sensory stimulation.
-Perhaps you could include a sandpit outside, or a bright and colourful new classroom display?
-How about some small musical instruments, like the triangle or the tambourine?
-There is no shortage of ways to keep children happy and interested in what they are learning.

 Pay Attention to How the Environment Feels

-Bringing back the aforementioned notion of the emotional environment, you should be taking care to consider how the environment you’ve created actually feels to the children in it.
-Children will thrive in an environment where they feel happy, safe, and interested.
-You should ask yourself: does this environment create that atmosphere?
 You can create a more positive environment in a lot of ways.
 For example, you could begin a reward system for good behaviour or encourage talking time where children can express their feelings and opinions.
-You can also make the physical environment more appealing, such as creating a space that can be used for quiet time when de-escalation might be needed, or making a corner of your classroom cozy with comfy seats, where children know they can go to relax.
+You can also make the physical environment more appealing.
+Schools can create quiet spaces for de-escalation, also, you could make a corner of your classroom cozy with comfy seats, where children know they can go to relax.

 Don’t Underestimate the Importance of Play

 Children naturally take a lot of cues from the adults around them.
-They recognise the authority of older people, and are far more likely to take instruction or inspiration from how their parents, grandparents, teachers and other adult authority figures act.
+They recognise the authority of older people, and are therefore far more likely to take instruction or inspiration from how their parents, grandparents, teachers and other adult authority figures act.
 Therefore, it is important that, as an educator, you emphasise the importance and allow the space for free play.
-Play is an intrinsic part of development, and its promotion is parallel with increased happiness, cognitive and motor skills, and socialisation.
+Play is an intrinsic part of development.
+Therefore, its promotion is parallel with increased happiness, cognitive and motor skills, and socialisation.
 Encouraging children to play, coming up with ideas for games, and even joining in to an appropriate level are all very important when it comes to children’s development during some of their most formative years.

 Leave a Reply